amd/libflame/test/main/validation_ctests/ReadMe.txt

 test files during the build process.

 The validation_ctests directory has the following contents:
-   1. README.md - This file
+   1. ReadMe.txt - This file
    2. auto_generate_tests.py - Python script that generates CMake test files from YAML
    3. auto_generate_label_groups.yaml - Global label group definitions and size threshold configuration
    4. <API>.yaml - Test definitions for each API.
 Each API has its own YAML file.